artech-git/apollo/content/posts/asref_borrow_deref.md

 takes_str(&string);  // Works because String: Deref<Target=str>
 takes_str("string2");  // also works because it is a concrete type
 ```
-but hold a second, why would we need a such onsite coercion feature if we already have `AsRef` & `Borrow` traits to take care of job, well glad you asked !
+But hold on a second, why would we need such an onsite coercion feature if we already have `AsRef` and `Borrow` traits to take care of the job?
+Well, I'm glad you asked!

-If you observe the above definition carefully, you will notice it is a concrete type which is `&str` but for Asref & Borrow traits you will need to have type which must implement it anyhow, therefore limiting the application and optimizations available.
+If you observe the above definition carefully, you will notice it is a concrete type, which is `&str`.
+However, for `AsRef` and `Borrow` traits, you will need to have a type that must implement them anyhow, therefore limiting the application and optimizations available.

 Deref coercion is a powerful language feature if used correctly, you can read more about it [here](https://dev.to/artechgit/rust-deref-coercion-simplifying-borrowing-and-dereferencing-1a4a)